-Millions of people around the planet are on specific diet plans and medication for high blood sugar or Diabetes control.
-This life threatening condition begs constant monitoring for one to have a proper risk perception and also to see the effect of the low-sugar diets and diabetes medications.
-In many cases, a diabetic patient will need to measure the blood glucose levels 4-5 times each day.
-One would literally have to live at a diagnostic centre for that to be done by professionals!
+Millions of people around the world are on specific diet plans and medications to keep their blood glucose levels under control.
+This life-threatening condition begs constant monitoring for one to have a proper risk perception and also to see the effect of low-sugar diets and diabetes medications.
+In many cases, a diabetic patient will need to measure blood glucose levels 4-5 times a day.
 But thanks to the technological revolution that has enabled millions of people around the world to keep a check on their sugar levels from the comfort of their homes through a glucometer.

 This popularly available kit is especially a hit with patients of type 2 diabetes.
 A typical set contains: